SummaryRead the full fact sheet

 - Strange food cravings.

-Groups at high risk
+Groups at high risk of anaemia

 Certain people are at increased risk of anaemia, including: